-This Healthy Gluten-Free Banana Bread is made with brown rice flour and arrowroot starch and completely egg-free and dairy-free!
+This Healthy Vegan Gluten-Free Banana Bread made with brown rice flour and arrowroot starch is completely egg-free and dairy-free!
 Sweetened with maple syrup.

 - Nut-free